 George Coughlin is NOT responsible for, and cannot control the content of, the material listed in Other Resources below.
 In fact, those reference items, software programs and web sites may provide incorrect information, produce inaccurate results or make false statements.
-Furthermore, any investment or insurance advice as well as recommendations to purchase or sell securities you receive from a resource listed on IRAplanning.com does NOT involve George Coughlin or his broker/dealer Foothill Securities, Inc. Please use appropriate caution.
+Furthermore, any investment or insurance advice as well as recommendations to purchase or sell securities you receive from a resource listed on IRAplanning.com does NOT involve George Coughlin or George Harper Coughlin II Registered Investment Advisor.
+Please use appropriate caution.

 The final regulations on required distributions published by the Service on April 17, 2002 apply to both defined contribution and defined benefit plans under §401(a).
 They also impact individual retirement accounts and individual retirement annuities under §408.
 In addition, they cover §403(b) tax sheltered annuity (TSA) contracts purchased, or custodial accounts or retirement income accounts established, by a §501(c)(3) organization or public school.
 Lastly, the 2002 rules pertain to required distributions from certain deferred compensation plans for employees of state and local governments under §457(d)(2).